x3rAx/ahiru-tpm/README.md

 ### Installing Plugins

-Plugins can be installed by adding them to to the tmux config and running
+Plugins can be installed by first adding them to to the tmux config and then using the [install key-binding](#key-bindings) or by running:

 ```sh
 ahiru-tpm install
 ```

-No need to reload tmux config first.
+No need to reload tmux config first. **Ahiru-TPM** parses the tmux config by itself to detect changes.

 To add a plugin, add the following line to your tmux config: